RootStudio/statamic-instagram-user-feed/README.md

 # Statamic Instagram Feed
 This addon will allow you to fetch instagram feed and storied without Oauth.

+## Difference from the free version available in the marketplace
+- You are able to cache the feed
+- An ajax request is made and you return the feed as json.
+Which prevents render blockage.

+## Problem : checkpoint_required
+If you have this issue, it means they have detected suspicious behaviour with your instagram account you are using to scrape the data.
+This is easily solved by logging in to your instagram account and paste the security code it will email you.

 **Attention:** This addon is based on the following stable and popular package:
 [Instagram User Feed](https://github.com/pgrimaud/instagram-user-feed)